samw18-cmd/samw18-cmd/README.md

 <br>

 ## 👾 Some more examples of my work...
 If you haven't already, you can click the hyperlinks to view demos and gameplay of some of my work!
-Below are some examples of my other work. <br>
+Below are some examples of my other visual designs created during the design process of other projects. <br>
 <br>

 <img width="11811" height="5906" alt="FMP GDD One Sheet" src="https://github.com/user-attachments/assets/8e4c3057-7675-4d04-8d0b-6991e440e0de" />